SEPTA Route 38

-Route 38 is a bus and former streetcar route operated by the Southeastern Pennsylvania Transportation Authority (SEPTA) in Philadelphia, Pennsylvania, United States.
+Route 38 is a bus and former subway–surface streetcar route operated by the Southeastern Pennsylvania Transportation Authority (SEPTA) in Philadelphia, Pennsylvania, United States.

 Route description

-Starting at the Wissahickon Transfer Center, Route 38 crosses the Schuylkill River along City Avenue, winds its way through the River Park neighborhood to Belmont Avenue and the Please Touch Museum in Fairmount Park.
+Starting at the Wissahickon Transportation Center, Route 38 crosses the Schuylkill River along City Avenue, winds its way through the River Park neighborhood to Belmont Avenue and the Please Touch Museum in Fairmount Park.
 Turning southeast, the route continues along Parkside Avenue, 40th Street, Mantua Avenue and Spring Garden Street.
 After recrossing the Schuylkill River and circling the Philadelphia Museum of Art, the route enters Downtown via Benjamin Franklin Parkway and 20th Street.
 Buses reach 5th and Market Streets by way of Market and Chestnut Streets, and return on Market Street and JFK Boulevard.

 History

 Streetcar service

 The original streetcar line ran from Parkside Loop on Parkside Avenue (where it connected with the Fairmount Park trolley) to Market Street and Delaware Avenue (now Columbus Boulevard).
-On August 7, 1908, streetcars were rerouted into the Subway-Surface tunnel.
+On August 7, 1908, streetcars were rerouted into the subway–surface tunnel to Juniper Street station.
+The line was removed from the subway on October 15, 1955 when the Philadelphia Transportation Company (PTC) opened the new eastbound portion of the subway extension.